harryho/flata/README.rst

 - **No default table** The _default table has been removed from PseuDB.
 User needs to create a table first before inserting any data.

-- **Built-in ID** PseuDB always attachs `id`, which is the built-in id field, to every record, but user can customize the built-in id field as they prefer.
+- **Built-in ID** PseuDB always attachs a built-in id field, to every record, but user can customize the built-in id field as they prefer.

-- **Only table object can execute CRUD** TinyDB can execute CRUD action, but PseuDB only allow table instance to execute CRUD.
+- **Only table object can execute CRUD** The instance of TinyDB can execute CRUD actions, but it is different story in PseuDB.
+In PseuDB only the instance of table is allowed to execute CRUD actions.
 This concept is borrowed from lowdb.

 - **Return object instead of ID** PseuDB will return new or updated objects with IDs after the data is inserted or updated.
 It is good for Restful API to present the latest data in the database.